ZaleHack/ZT-FTPbruteForcer/README.md

 # ZT-FTPbruteForcer
-This script will do brute force attack
+This script will do FTP brute force attack

 # Download and Usage :